 Do you need to have worked with horses previously to be a Horse Trainer?

-To become a fully-fledged horse trainer, you definitely need to have worked with horses previously, usually as an assistant trainer or vet.
+To become a fully-fledged horse trainer, you definitely need to have worked with horses previously, usually as an assistant trainer, vet, or vet assistant.

 However, you don’t need to have worked with horses to become an assistant horse trainer.
 You should be able to demonstrate some experience with animals, whether that’s through riding horses, a course on equine science, or working as stable staff for a while.
 It’s also good to have some horsemanship.